BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_3_Integrating_with_Hardware_Wallets.md

   }
 ]
 ```
+(Note that HWI helpfully output the derivation path with `h`s to show hardened derivations rather than `'`s, and calculated its checksum accordingly, so that we don't have to do massive quoting like we did in §3.5.)

-You can now view the watch-only addresse that you received using the `getaddressesbylabel` command.
+You can now list all of the watch-only addresse that you received using the `getaddressesbylabel` command.
 All 1000 of the receive addresses are right there, in the `ledger` wallet!
 ```
 $ bitcoin-cli -rpcwallet=ledger getaddressesbylabel "" | more
 {